-- (e) Thermal control, including (i) temperature requirements including deltas; (ii) temperature control approach (i.e., passive vs. active); (iii) cooling loads, and (iv) special thermal design considerations (e.g., cryogenic instrument requirements). - (f) Structures, including requirements, governing load cases and margins, chosen materials, and their qualification testing. - (g) Flight Software: (i) Provide a description of the software architecture including the operating system, development language, and the major software modules to a sufficient depth to demonstrate how this software architecture supports the proposed mission functions; (ii) Provide the logical lines of code by Computer Software Configuration Item (CSCI) and the basis for these estimates; a description of the functionality for each CSCI; code counts categorized as either New, Modified, Full Reuse, or Autogenerated; and development method (spiral, waterfall, agile, etc.); (iii) Address the development approach for any major new algorithms to be incorporated in the flight software including the approach for interface management and software verification.
+- (e) Thermal control, including (i) temperature requirements including deltas; (ii) temperature control approach (i.e., passive vs. active); (iii) cooling loads, and (iv) special thermal design considerations (e.g., cryogenic instrument requirements) (v) number and description of unique requirements and procedures for integration of RHUs. - (f) Structures, including requirements, governing load cases and margins, chosen materials, and their qualification testing. - (g) Flight Software: (i) Provide a description of the software architecture including the operating system, development language, and the major software modules to a sufficient depth to demonstrate how this software architecture supports the proposed mission functions; (ii) Provide the logical lines of code by Computer Software Configuration Item (CSCI) and the basis for these estimates; a description of the functionality for each CSCI; code counts categorized as either New, Modified, Full Reuse, or Autogenerated; and development method (spiral, waterfall, agile, etc.); (iii) Address the development approach for any major new algorithms to be incorporated in the flight software including the approach for interface management and software verification.

-Requirement CS-34.
+Requirement CS-32.
 This section shall summarize contingencies and margins of all key flight systems resources.
 For the driving mission element requirements derived from the Mission Functional Requirements, it shall provide estimates of implementation performance and design margins with respect to the required performance.
 It shall include the following:

-- Mass:
+- Dry mass;

+- Launch mass not available to usable by the proposed mission;

 - Propellants;

-- Power;
+- Power:

 - CPU utilization

 - Data Storage; and

 - Attitude Control.